Pokrt/dleap_tutorial/index.md

 ## Our Team

-This site was created by Jan Kadlec (honza.kadlec.cb@gmail.com) as a part of his bachelors thesis at University of West Bohemia and supervised by Jan Valdman (jan.valdman@whitesoft.eu) form Whitesoft.
+This site was created by Jan Kadlec (honza.kadlec.cb@gmail.com) as a part of his bachelors thesis at University of West Bohemia and supervised by Jan Valdman (jan.valdman@whitesoft.eu) from Whitesoft.
 <VPTeamMembers size="small" :members="members" />

 Feel free to reach the team members or propose any improvements.
 You can also contribute to this tutorial by joining [dleap_tutorial](https://github.com/Pokrt/dleap_tutorial) repository at GitHub.